Major overview

 Build the knowledge and skills you need to meet your career or study goals.
 Here are some of the things you’ll learn:

-- Electrical and electronic circuits
+- Electrical and electronic circuit analysis

-- Power transmission and distribution networks
+- Planning and analysing power transmission and distribution networks

 - Power systems protection, control and safety

-- Renewable energy systems
+- Renewable energy systems design

 - Electromechanical energy conversion